xaya/xaya_tutorials/Unity Mover/README.md

 ## XAYAWrapper

-XAYAWrapper wraps the static libxayagame library.
+XAYAWrapper wraps the statically linked libxayagame library.
 You need only add a reference to this in your own projects.
 Full C# source code is provided. libxayagame is written in C++ and can be found [here](https://github.com/xaya/libxayagame).

 For our purposes, this is a "black box" until we look at the XAYAMoverGame namespace where we implement several libxayagame callbacks.